stefan-hoeck/idris2-chem/src/Doc/Tut2.md

 Sometimes, we'd like Idris to find and insert a value of a given type for us, that it will not be able to determine through type inference alone.
-The most common (for now) use case for this are interface implementations.
+The most common (for now) use case for this is finding interface implementations.
-Our type signature for `readMay` is actually syntactic sugar for the following type signature:
+Our type signature for `readMay` is actually syntactic sugar for the following more exact signature:

 ```idris
 readMay2 : (0 a : Type) -> {auto _ : Read a} -> String -> Maybe a